 Blend the mixture until it is liquified.
 Avoid blending so long that it “cooks” it.

 Pour the liquid into a wire strainer, nut milk straining bag, cheesecloth, or pantyhose… I used a nut milk bag.

 Strain the liquid and squeeze every last drop out.

 The lemon garlic extract is now ready for your “enjoyment”.

-Put it in an airtight glass jar and store in the fridge.
+Put it in an airtight glass jar and store it in the fridge.

 It will stay fresh for one week, and maybe up to two weeks.